Have you got grey weather back home? Wish you weren’t spending your whole time rushing about work? Yearn for a more laid-back lifestyle?

 Rent in Portugal

-No matter where you are in the world, rent will probably be your biggest expense.
+No matter where you are in the world, housing costs will probably be your biggest expense.
 That being said, people in Portugal tend to only spend a small percentage of their income on rent.
-It does vary depending on which area of Portugal you’re in.
-However even in the bigger cities you probably won’t struggle too much.
+It does vary depending on which area of Portugal you’re staying in.
+However, even in the bigger cities you probably won’t struggle too much.

 Generally speaking, how much you spend on rent will depend on what kind of set-up you’re looking for.
 Renting a room in a shared apartment will likely be your cheapest option.
 This is most common in Lisbon and Porto, which are major hubs for young workers and students.
 Outside of these cities you’ll likely need to find your own apartment, but these aren’t even that expensive.